nibiew/AerolithOnStream/README.md

 	7. To begin a new round, once again, start the round on Aerolith before clicking on "Start" in the program (staying in the same room / table will eliminate the need to update it).

 	8. To clear the scoreboard and "nopeboard" in between rounds, uncheck "Retain scores across rounds" before clicking "Start" in the program.

+	9. If you're playing Polish or Spanish Aerolith, you can check "Convert special characters into English letters" if you're using an English language keyboard, before starting the game.
+While Aerolith On Stream will record your guesses and score, your guesses with English letters will not be typed into Aerolith with the special characters.